fiftydinar/gidro-os/README.md

 (some extensions are not available in rpm & some dconfs are not applying on boot)
 - Integrate & separate image into triple-buffer & VRR variants
 - Integrate Davinci Resolve container into just
-- Use Extension Manager instead of Gnome Extensions (cannot remove Gnome Extensions because rpm-ostree doesn't recognize it as an installed package, which came from preinstalled extensions)
 - Separate system & user remote flatpaks in yafti
 - Set "Flathub (user)" remote as a default in Gnome Software
 - Disable "Enable 3rd party repos?" first-run prompt in Gnome Software